linkedin/kafka-monitor/README.md

 ```

 ### Run Kafka Monitor with arbitrary producer/consumer configuration (e.g. SASL enabled client)
-Edit `config/kafka-monitor.properties` to specify custom configurations for prodcuer in the key/value map `produce.producer.props` in
+Edit `config/kafka-monitor.properties` to specify custom configurations for producer in the key/value map `produce.producer.props` in
 `config/kafka-monitor.properties`.
 Similarly specify configurations for
 consumer as well.
 The documentation for producer and consumer in the key/value maps can be found in the Apache Kafka wiki.